featherbear/trello-epd/README.md

 Copy `.env.sample` to `.env` and modify the settings.
 To get the Trello API key and token, visit https://trello.com/app-key.

+> If you are using a Raspberry Pi, enable SPI.

 ### Webhook Relay

 [webhookrelay.com](https://webhookrelay.com/) has been implemented, to allow for push events - rather than polled updates.